A list of all our members

 To support and further the opportunities both on and off island for local up & coming artists and craft workers.
 To work with education department to enhance opportunities for those studying art & craft from primary school to A level and those with learning disabilities.

-Autism Jersey provides a broad range of services to assist both children and adults with autism, as well as their families and carers.
 Funding helps to support many of our projects and essential services, including:

 - Dedicated Family Support Manager.